fsharp/fslang-design/RFCs/FS-1068-open-static-classes.md

 # Alternatives
 [alternatives]: #alternatives

-The main alternative is "don't do this"
+* The main alternative is "don't do this"

+* We have an alternative to allow any classes to be opened.
+In C#, any class can be opened using `using static System.String`, and its static content made available.
+We decided to restrict the feature to static classes only in F# as this appears to be its intended use case.

 # Compatibility
 [compatibility]: #compatibility